atmtools/typhon/DESCRIPTION.rst

 Typhon
 ======

-The glue between Python and ARTS[1].
+A collection of tools for atmospheric research.

-Planned to be extended to contain a collection of tools for atmospheric research.
+Currently only provides reading and writing routines for ARTS[1] XML files.

 [1] http://arts.mi.uni-hamburg.de/